 A former student who wishes to be considered for admission to a different program of study should contact the Admissions office.
-The Admissions Director should consult with the Dean/Director of Education or the Program Director to determine the appropriate transfer of credits, Satisfactory Academic Progress status, and course scheduling prior to enrolling the student.
+The Admissions Director should consult with the Dean of Education or the Program Director to determine the appropriate transfer of credits, Satisfactory Academic Progress status, and course scheduling prior to enrolling the student.

-Former students in the nursing program who have been dismissed for academic failure are only eligible to be considered for readmission if they have submitted an appeal and the appeal has been granted.
-Refer to the Appeal Policy for questions regarding the appeal process.
 Any students who have been dismissed for conduct violations, including violations of academic integrity, are not permitted to re-enter any of the Education Affiliates' programs, which includes Fortis, St. Paul's School of Nursing, All-State Career Schools, or Denver College of Nursing.
-All nursing students approved for readmission must have current CPR certification, immunizations and must submit a new drug test and background check.